Luke Air Force Base: Role and operations

 Luke Air Force Base is an active-duty F-16 Fighting Falcon training base with 170 F-16s assigned.
-The host command at Luke is the 56th Fighter Wing (56 FW), under Air Education and Training Command's 19th Air Force.
+The host command at Luke is the 56th Fighter Wing (56 FW), under Air Command Command's Fifteenth Air Force.

 The base population includes about 7,500 military members and 15,000 family members.
 With about 80,000 retired military members living in greater Phoenix, the base services a total population of more than 100,000 people.

 F-16 Fighting Falcon operations

 The host unit, the 56th Fighter Wing, is tasked to train F-35 and F-16 fighter pilots and maintainers.
 Historically, the wing graduated more than 400 F-16 pilots and 470 crew chiefs annually.
 The 56th FW is composed of four groups, 27 squadrons, including six training squadrons.
 There are several tenant units on base, including the 944th Fighter Wing, assigned to 10th Air Force and the Air Force Reserve.
 The 56th Fighter Wing also trains more than 700 maintenance technicians each year.

 In addition to flying and maintaining the F-16, Luke airmen also deploy to support on-going operations in Iraq, Afghanistan and to combatant commanders in other locations around the world.
 In 2004, more than 900 Luke airmen deployed, with most supporting Operation Iraqi Freedom.

 The 56th Operations Group (OG) has operational control and responsibility for the entire fighter-training mission at Luke.
 It has the tail code: "LF".
 It comprises: